mercuryminded/cripsr_deleter/README.md

 ```bash
 Type 0 for new input, type 1 for opening a saved feature dictionary:
 ```
 Setting 1 requires that you have already run the script and have a _dict file produced by the script.
-It is currently not useful because the options downstream such as choosing promoters have not been added yet.
+It is currently not useful because the options downstream such as choosing promoters have not been added yet, so it will simply make another fasta file with the same gRNA sequences.

 Setting 0 will lead to more user input and then perform a search based on the input.